Ernek/Python/README.md

-# Python
+# Order Parameters

-This Folder contains useful Python Codes related to the analysis and management of my scientific research results/efforts
+This Folder contains python codes to calculate values of Order Parameters (Collective Variables) of molecular structures part of a Molecular Dynamics simulation.

+1- Tetrahedrality